ccheshirecat/volant/docs/guides/plugins.md

 Volant treats every specialized workload as a **plugin**.
 A plugin is defined by a manifest that declares:

 - The runtime identifier (e.g., `browser`, `worker`, `inference`)
+- Artifact references (root filesystem bundle, optional OCI images, checksums/signatures)
 - Resource hints (CPU, memory)
+- Workload contract (HTTP base URL, entrypoint, environment)
-- Optional action definitions exposed via the agent
+- Action definitions exposed via the agent
 - Optional OpenAPI references or metadata for discovery

 Plugins allow the engine to remain lightweight while enabling purpose-built runtimes to live in separate repositories.